googleforgames/quilkin/docs/faq.md

 comment on this directly.

-That being said, we are having discussions on how we can release lean versions of certain filters that would work with known supported game engines and languages for circumstances where compiling Rust or a providing a separate Quilkin binary as an executable is an option.
+That being said, we are having discussions on how we can release lean versions of certain filters that would work with known supported game engines and languages for circumstances where compiling Rust or providing a separate Quilkin binary as an executable is not an option.

 ## Any reason you didn't contribute this into/extend Envoy?